sourmash-bio/sourmash/doc/command-line.md

 subdirectory of files under `.sbt.database`.

-Note that you can use `--from-file` to pass `index` a text file containing a list of files to index; you can also provide individual signature files, directories full of signatures, or other sourmash databases.
+Note that you can use `--from-file` to pass `index` a text file containing a list of file names to index; you can also provide individual signature files, directories full of signatures, or other sourmash databases.